Cannedfood/jmsearch/Readme.md

 After starting it you can search a word by typing it pressing enter.

-By default it assumes you search in romaji/kana, however you can prefix your search with a dot . to search within the meanings (e.g. ".bicycle")
+By default it searches everywhere (meanings & kana & romaji), I will improve that soon.

 End the program by using ctrl-c or writing "~" and typing enter